exploresoft/minecraft-win95/README.md

 # minecraft-win95
-A patch that makes Minecraft Classic 0.0.12a-dev playable with Windows 95.
+A patch that makes Minecraft Classic 0.0.12a-dev (on launcher, c0.0.11a) playable with Windows 95.

 I'm not going to upload the patched 0.0.12a-dev JAR file because of legal reasons.